MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/vector-class.md

 ### <a name="parameters"></a>Parametreler

-*Sayısı*\
+*biriktirme*\
-Depolama için vektör ayrılacak en az uzunluğu.
+Vektör için ayrılacak en düşük depolama alanı uzunluğu.

 ### <a name="example"></a>Örnek